finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 String scope = "scope_example"; // String | The scope of the portfolio
 String code = "code_example"; // String | The code of the portfolio
-Boolean byTaxlots = true; // Boolean | Option to expand holdings to return the underlying tax-lots String effectiveAt = "effectiveAt_example"; // String | Optional.
+Boolean byTaxlots = true; // Boolean | Option to expand holdings to return the underlying tax-lots OffsetDateTime effectiveAt = new OffsetDateTime(); // OffsetDateTime | Optional.
 The effective date of the portfolio OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | Optional.
 The AsAt date of the data List<String> sortBy = Arrays.asList("sortBy_example"); // List<String> | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName
 Integer start = 56; // Integer | Optional.
 When paginating, skip this number of results